zeta1999/korali/doc/mkdocs/docs/tools/korali-plot.md

 # korali-plot

 ##Name
-       Produces a graphical representation and plots for the results produced by a Korali application.
+       korali-plot - Creates a graphical representation and plots for the results produced by a Korali application.

 ##Usage